-SECTION 2. (a) Within 90 days of the effective date of this act, the department of public utilities shall direct distribution companies, as that term is defined in section 1 of chapter 164 of the General Laws, to develop plans to proactively upgrade the distribution grid to improve grid reliability and resiliency and increase customer access to distributed generation and energy storage, as those terms are defined in said section 1 of said chapter 164.
-Such plans shall be submitted to the department for approval within 1 year of the effective date of this act.
-The department shall promptly consider and approve all prudent investments, as determined by the department, proposed in such plans, and shall issue a final order directing the companies to implement all approved investments of such plans no later than June 1, 2020.
+SECTION 2. (a) Within 90 days of the effective date of this act, the department of public utilities shall direct distribution companies, as that term is defined in section 1 of chapter 164 of the General Laws, to develop plans to proactively upgrade the transmission and distribution grid to improve grid reliability and resiliency; increase customer access to distributed generation and energy storage, as those terms are defined in said section 1 of said chapter 164; and facilitate improvements to the transmission and distribution grid that are necessary to accelerate the commonwealth's progress toward transportation electrification, heating electrification, and decarbonization.
+Such plans shall be submitted to the department for approval within 1 year of the effective date of this act, and upon reasonable intervals thereafter.
+The department shall promptly consider and approve within 6 months of submittal all prudent investments proposed in such plans, and shall issue a final order directing the companies to implement all approved investments of such plans.
 The companies shall be permitted to recover all prudently incurred costs for implementing such plans as approved by the department.

-- (b) Plans developed by the distribution companies under this section shall propose discrete, specific, enumerated investments to the distribution system that will facilitate grid modernization, greater reliability and resiliency, and increased customer access to distributed generation and energy storage.
-In developing such plans, the companies shall solicit input from the public, appropriate state agencies, and companies engaged in the development and installation of distributed generation and energy storage. - (c) Plans developed by the distribution companies under this section shall describe in detail how such plans address each of the following elements:
+(b) Plans developed by the distribution companies under this section shall propose discrete, specific, enumerated investments to the transmission and distribution system that will facilitate grid modernization, greater reliability and resiliency, increased customer access to distributed generation and energy storage, increased transportation electrification, increased building electrification, and increased decarbonization.
+In developing such plans, the companies shall solicit input from the public, appropriate state agencies, and companies engaged in the

+- development and installation of distributed generation, energy storage, vehicle electrification systems, and building electrification systems. - (c) Plans developed by the distribution companies under this section shall describe in detail how such plans address each of the following elements:
-164 (i) Improvements to the electric distribution system to improve system resiliency and address potential weather- and disaster-related risks.

-- (ii) The availability and suitability of new technologies such as smart inverters, controllable load, advanced metering and telemetry, and energy storage for meeting forecasted reliability and resiliency needs. - (iii) Patterns and forecasts of distributed generation and energy storage adoption in the company's territory, and upgrades that would facilitate increased adoption of such technologies. - (iv) Improvements to the distribution system that will align with customer preferences for access to distributed generation and energy storage. - (v) Improvements to the distribution system to facilitate the commonwealth's clean energy and climate goals. - SECTION 3.
-The rules required by subsection (a) of section 92C of chapter 164 of the General Laws shall be promulgated by the department of public utilities within 270 days of the effective date of this act. - SECTION 4.
-The standardized interconnection cost allocations set forth in subsection (b) of section 92C of chapter 164 of the General Laws shall apply to customers for distributed generation facilities and energy storage systems whose applications are submitted after the effective date of this act. - SECTION 5.
+- (i) Improvements to the electric transmission or distribution system to improve system resiliency and address potential weather- and disaster-related risks. - (ii) The availability and suitability of new technologies such as smart inverters, controllable load, advanced metering and telemetry, and energy storage for meeting forecasted reliability and resiliency needs. - (iii) Patterns and forecasts of distributed generation and energy storage adoption in the company's territory, and upgrades that would facilitate increased adoption of such technologies. - (iv) Improvements to the transmission or distribution system that will align with customer preferences for access to distributed generation and energy storage. - (v) Improvements to the transmission or distribution system that will facilitate transportation or building electrification. - (vi) Improvements to the distribution system to facilitate the commonwealth's clean energy and climate goals. - SECTION 3.
+The rules required by subsection (a) of section 92C of chapter 164 of the General Laws shall be promulgated by the department of public utilities within 270 days of the effective date of this act.

+SECTION 4.
+The standardized interconnection cost allocations set forth in subsection (b) of section 92C of chapter 164 of the General Laws shall apply to customers for distributed generation facilities and energy storage systems whose applications are submitted after the effective date of this act.

+SECTION 5.
 The mechanism to track utility compliance required by subsection (d) of section 92C of chapter 164 of the General Laws shall be established by the department of public utilities within 1 year of the effective date of this act.